fkresna/blackJack/README.md

 You will be creating a Black Jack card game that will consist of 2 players, the dealer and ONE player.

-To initiate the game, you will ask th player how many decks they would like to play with.
+The game will have 1 standard deck of 52 cards.

 The game will have 4 controls:

-    - Start Game
+    - New Game
-    - Deal
+    - Hit
     - Stand
-    - Hit
+    - Deal

    The game should continue until 60% of the cards have been used.
 Upon reaching that point the game will end.
    The game will keep track of how many hands were won and loss by the player.